nejohnston/Sprout/README.md

 ```
  Top level of project folder:
 📂 /
+├── index.js                            # Express file which statically hosts the client/build folder
+├── pgHelper.js                         # Postgres file containing the connection object to postgres, and all of our queries
 ├── .gitignore                          # Git ignore file
 ├── package.json                        # Metadata relevant to the project
 ├── Procfile                            # Basic command for Heroku